jfeng530/Word-Tetris/README.md

   ### Instructions
   - Clone the most recent branch in this repository
+  > Make sure you are in the project path before running the commands
   - Run `open index.html` to start and launch on your browser

   ### Back-End